TamySouzaa/TamySouzaa/README.md

 ### Hello!
-I am Tamiris Souza 🖖, a software tester, working in the area of ​​quality assurance🐞.
+I'm Tamiris Souza 🖖, I'm a software tester, I work in the area of ​​quality assurance🐞.